 Candidates need more Name Recognition

-As the posters fly away in the wind and the leaflets accumulate at your door, who will you chose to occupy the big house in Phoenix Park?
+As the posters fly away in the wind and the leaflets accumulate at your door, who will you choose to occupy the big white house in Phoenix Park?

 Every candidate needs a certain amount of name recognition, their face on a poster or even a clever slogan.
 I imagine this is very important as celebrity candidates and reality stars start to enter politics and any fan of Dragons’ Den will already be familiar with half of the cast.

 Name recognition is important, Trump was a brand before becoming a president and George W Bush followed the coat tails of his father George H.W.
 Bush.
 In fact, the American president’s Trump card was his name recognition which attracted added media attention other candidates could only dream of and I wonder if Trump could have won in 2016 if the Drumpf family never changed their surname?

 Sounding like an American president’s name with the unusual usage of a middle initial.
 I guess the D stands for difference as opposed to his middle name Daniel and Michael Higgins became the recognisable and familiar Michael D we know today.

 With a very colourful career and even caricatures on radio and in print media, Michael D Higgins was a household name.
 I first heard about him when Mel Gibson started filming a Scottish film in Ireland and some soldiers from Custom Barracks started growing beards.